marijnh/Eloquent-JavaScript/09_regexp.md

 let re2 = /abc/;
 ```

-Both of these regular expression objects represent the same
+Both of those regular expression objects represent the same
 ((pattern)): an _a_ character followed by a _b_ followed by a _c_.

 {{index "backslash character", "RegExp class"}}